Photo by Emma H

 Please review and prepare the materials list below and email firstname.lastname@example.org with any questions.

 - A second touch-screen device in addition to what you will call in on Zoom (iPad, iPhone, Android, iPod touch, etc).
-Please download the free and easy to use app Stop Motion Studio in advance of the event on 4/24.
+Please download the free and easy to use app Stop Motion Studio in advance of the event on 4/24 (Here’s a link to the app on the Apple Store and on Google Play).

 - Small objects (students will have the opportunity in class to find and gather objects)